3bento/learn-code-here/software-engine/backend/introduction.md

 > Nota:I just start to write it, i will and more content to here.
 Feel free to help us.

 Hi!
-It is as simple files with couple of course to study and learn about programming.
-Here we have couple differente resources, you should know a little about all of them and later just go and learn more about what you really like.
+There are simple files with a couple of courses to study and learn about programming.
+Here we have couple of different resources, you should know a little about all of them, and later just go on and learn more about what you really like.
+**Note:** I recommend you start with the backend first.
+I am focusing on updating the backend first, because I know more about backend development than frontend development. :)

 ## Programming languages
 | Name | Description |Link|